-When a patient receives an LVAD while he is waiting for a heart transplant, it’s called Bridge to Transplant.
+When a patient receives an LVAD while he is waiting for a heart transplant, it’s called a bridge to transplant.
 The patient’s LVAD may provisionally aid in pumping blood till the time a heart donor becomes available for a heart transplant.

 Doctors often resort to using an artificial heart to replace the ventricle's function in the heart.
 Individuals with severe heart failure might benefit from this gadget since it aids blood circulation throughout the body.
 These devices are used not just as a bridge to a heart transplant but also by many patients instead of a transplant altogether.